SAFE

 Scope

-This policy applies to every person who works for SAFEcic (as an employee or on a self-employed basis) regardless of gender, sexual orientation, level, function, seniority, status or other protected characteristics.
+This policy applies to every person who works for SAFEcic (as an employee or on a self-employed basis) regardless of gender, sexual orientation, level, function, seniority, status or any other protected characteristic.

 SAFEcic will not tolerate sexual harassment from inside or outside of the company.
 Employees, contractors, customers and anyone interacting with our company, staff and employees are subject to this policy.